giantswarm/docs/src/content/tutorials/continuous-deployment/apps/update_appcr.md

   - How can I update an existent app deployed with GitOps?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
-last_review_date: 2024-11-07
+last_review_date: 2024-11-19
 ---

 This document is part of the documentation to use GitOps with Giant Swarm app platform.
-You can find more information about the [app platform in our docs]({{< relref "overview/fleet-management/app-management/" >}}).
+You can find more information about the [app platform in our docs]({{< relref "/overview/fleet-management/app-management/" >}}).

 # Update an existing App

-Follow the below instructions to update an existing `App`.
+In order to update an existing app, you need to edit the `App` resource and/or the `ConfigMap` or `Secret` resources that are associated with it.
+In the following sections, you will find instructions on how to do that.

 ## Export environment variables

-The management cluster codename, organization name, workload cluster name and App name are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:
+The management cluster, the organization, the workload cluster and the app names are needed during the process.
+The easiest way of providing them is by exporting them as environment variables:

 ```sh
 export MC_NAME=CODENAME